I think many of us get into a routine when it comes to going to…

-The Nut Point trail is 15 kilometres long one way.
+The Nut Point trail is 15 km long one way.
 It’s best enjoyed as a backpacking trip.
-I tell you that from experience as I did hike 30 kilometres in one rather longish day.
+I tell you that from experience as I did hike 30 km in one rather longish day.

 Although John and I spent an hour at the tip, it wasn’t nearly enough.
 Take my advice on this one and backpack in for a night or two.
 When you see how pretty the campsites look at the end of the blog, you’ll understand why.

 The first half of the trail – the part that takes you to the Nut Portage – is in pretty decent shape.
 There are regular markers and much of the 7.5 km of trail follows granite ridges through the Boreal forest.

 Within a kilometre of the start of the trail, you pass through a section of forest that was burnt in the 1999 Mallard Fire.
 That fire took out century old black spruce trees – and the new growth is quite different.